Facts

 Analysis

 Kleinknecht triumphed over Gettysburg College.
 Rulings indicated that the university and its athletes had a distinct connection, a beneficial contract.
-Finally, all the three accounts were held in favor.
+Finally, all three accounts were held in favor.

 Conclusion